Table Of Contents

 What Is The Difference Between AWS Cost And Usage Report And AWS Cost Explorer?

-The biggest difference between Cost Explorer and an AWS Cost and Usage Report is that the CUR delivers more billing details.
+The biggest difference between AWS Cost Explorer and the AWS Cost and Usage Report (CUR) lies in the level of detail they provide

 Take The Next Step: Get Real Cost Intelligence Without Endless Tagging In AWS